Waterton Lakes National Park Camping

 Mule deer at Townsite Campground.

-The 129 sites at CRANDELL CAMPGROUND (mid-May to early Sept.), 10 kilometres (6.2 miles) from the town site on Red Rock Canyon Parkway, are sprinkled through an area affected by the 2017 Kenow wildfire, which destroyed all infrastructure that has since been rebuilt.
-This campground has flush toilets and kitchen shelters but no hookups.
+The 129 sites at CRANDELL MOUNTAIN CAMPGROUND (mid-May to early Sept.), 10 kilometres (6.2 miles) from the town site on Red Rock Canyon Parkway, are sprinkled through an area affected by the 2017 Kenow wildfire, which destroyed all infrastructure.
+The campground has been rebuilt, but as of 2024 there has been no announcement about a reopening date.
+This campground will have flush toilets and kitchen shelters but no hookups.
 Pleasant Crandell Lake is an easy 2.4-kilometre (1.5-mile) walk from the southwest corner of the campground.

 BELLY RIVER CAMPGROUND (mid-May to early Sept.), 26 kilometres (16 miles) from the town site along Chief Mountain International Highway, is the smallest (24 sites) and most primitive of Waterton Lakes National Park’s developed campgrounds.
 Located beside a shallow, slow-moving body of water, facilities are limited to pit toilets, a kitchen shelter, and drinking water.